openstf/stf-appium/README.md

 pathToApkFile     - the path to the .apk file of the application to test
 ```

-The newly created "device path" for the device to test is given as the current working directory for the child process.
+The newly created "device path" (`<device_serialX>` from above) for the device to test is given as the current working directory for the child process.
 So if your test saves its output in `./`, you should find your test output there.

 Nevertheless, slight changes on the `appium.startAppiuClient()` function in `util/appium.js` should work for tests written in different languages as well.